zina29k/medical_data_exploration/README.md

 - Load data and create mlr3 tasks - Split 80/20 train/test (keeping proportion for each class)
 - 2 First choosen target : Urgent Readmission , Intensive Care Unit Start (Binary Variables)
 - Choice based on how intuitively relevant is the problem
-- First Learner : RandomForest without changing any hyperparameters
+- First Learner : RandomForest with default hyperparameters